 Direct methods

-IR-transparent windows used as witness plates (e.g. CaF2, ZnSe, Ge) are placed in situ, for example, inside a vacuum facility, clean-room or spacecraft.
+IR-transparent windows used as witness plates (e.g. CaF2, ZnSe, Ge) are placed in situ, for example, inside a vacuum facility, cleanroom or spacecraft.
 Contamination of the windows is then analysed (without further treatment) using an IR spectrophotometer.

 Indirect methods